 9 – Limit your distractions

 One of the most important time management tips is to eliminate as many distractions as possible when you’re doing something.

 When you are working on something, give it your full attention.
-Put your phone on airplane mode, turn off the TV in the background.
+Put your phone on airplane mode, and turn off the TV in the background.

 What I like to do to focus and not get distracted while working is to have some instrumental music in my earphones.

-This way, I don’t hear any disturbing background noise, and I can fully immerse myself in work.
+This way, I don’t hear any disturbing background noise, and I can fully immerse myself in the work.